ysawa0/awsjar/docs/guide.md

 ### Versioning <a name="bucket-version"/>
 S3 has an [eventual consistency data model](https://docs.aws.amazon.com/AmazonS3/latest/dev/Introduction.html#ConsistencyModel)

-This means getting an object immediately after overwriting it may not return the data you expect.
+For example, this means that getting an object immediately after overwriting it may not return the data you expect.

 To overcome this, enable [versioning](https://docs.aws.amazon.com/AmazonS3/latest/dev/ObjectVersioning.html)